wq/itertable/docs/loaders.md

         file.close()
 ```

 As can be seen above, every `Loader`'s `load()` method should take no arguments, instead determining what to load based on properties on the class instance.
-(Remember that the [BaseIO] class provides a convenient method for setting class properties on initialization).  `load()` should set two properties on the class:
+(Remember that the [BaseIter][base] class provides a convenient method for setting class properties on initialization).  `load()` should set two properties on the class:

  * `file`, a file-like object that will be accessed by the parser
  * `empty_file`, a boolean indicating that the file was empty or nonexistent (used to short-circuit avoid parser errors)